rajakvishal2002/OSMDB/README.md

 ## Screenshots

-Screenshots of the application UI are available in the `screenshots` folder.
+Screenshots of the application UI are available in the `Screenshots` folder.

 ---